 This bespoke programme for teaching assistants focuses on a range of aspects of teaching and learning such as challenge, engagement, assessment, differentiation, questioning and planning.
 There are facilitated practical sessions and lesson observations at the host school, with linked practical tasks back in the participant’s own school to apply what they learn.

-This course is hosted at schools across the Alban Teaching School Alliance and participants will be required to attend all of the following sessions:
+This course comprises 5 half day sessions and will be hosted at schools across the Alban Teaching School Alliance on the following dates:

 - Session 1: Thursday, 9th January 2020, 9.00-11.30